Overview: Brake job rip-offs and what you can save on brake pad replacement cost

 There are lots of myths surrounding ceramic brake pads, and shops are happy to recite them to help you justify an “upgrade.”
 They’ll say that ceramic is simply the best brake pad material you can buy.
 Not true.
 Another is that they outlast semimetallic pads and provide better braking.
 Not true either.
 What is true about ceramics is that they run quieter and give off less brake dust—period.

 If you haul heavy loads or do a lot of stop-and-go driving, semi-metallic pads last longer and provide better braking than ceramic pads.
-So, before you fall for the ceramic upgrade routine, think about what type of pad came with the vehicle and what kind of driving you do.
+So, before you fall for the ceramic upgrade routine, think about what type of pad came with the vehicle and what kind of driving you do to determine if the brake pad replacement cost is for you.
 If you do mainly light hauling and light braking and are really into the look of your aluminum wheels, then go for the ceramic pads.

 Rip-Off #4: Getting inferior rotors for premium prices